-The studies shown below are a list of special study topics compiled by staff with input from the MPO on their priority during the preparation of the UPWP.
+The studies shown below are a list of special study topics compiled by staff with input from the MPO during the preparation of the UPWP.
 It is anticipated that work will be completed on a minimum of two studies during the program year, with additional work being initiated subject to staffing and budget constraints.

 - 1. Employment based transportation needs analysis and transportation service pilot program implementation. - 2.
-Chapter 90 funding utilization and expenditure characteristics of Berkshire County communities. - 3.
+Autonomous vehicles; impacts on rural areas. - 3.
 Research/analysis to enhance travel and tourism in the Berkshires; integration with transportation planning. - 4.
-Regional Bottleneck Lanesborough Rd. at Route 8, Cheshire - 5.
+Regional Bottleneck West Street/Government Drive, Pittsfield - 5.
 Housatonic River Clean-up transportation impact and constraint analysis associated with the EPAs proposed remedy plan. - 6.
 Dalton/Pittsfield Traffic Analysis: Re-evaluation of geometry and lane capacity of Hubbard Avenue bridge at Dalton Avenue.